LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220420_betasurprise.md

 **Gdude**: Yeah, there's so many good people out there.

-**LambdAurora**: I guess I would say DD.
+**LambdAurora**: I guess I would say **DD**.
 But for a long time I didn't know who **asie** was.
 But **asie** is definitely one of the others I look up to.

 **AlexIIL**; I've always looked up to **SpaceToads**, not because he made BuildCraft.
 But because he always seemed approachable.
 Not like we really talked much, we didn't overlap time-wise.
 But that's why I'm here.

-pgsnz: Everyone of the QSL team are fantastically smart people. **SuperCoder79**?
+**snoozestudios**: Everyone of the QSL team are fantastically smart people. **SuperCoder79**?
 Decompilers, that code base is one of the best codebases I've ever read.
 I'm not very good at modding actually, started in December.
 Also shoutout to **LambdAurora**.
 The entire team as well, the whole team in general is also super brilliant.

 **Gdude**: "What did you work on right before you started working on Quilt?" **OroArmor**, how's your WiFi?

 **OroArmor**: If the connection is established it works.
 If I try to make a new connection it doesn't work.
 Right before Quilt, let's see, trying to remember.
 So I think a month before rule #9, I think I had just got into the Yarn Triage Team.
 And so I was slowly transitioning from being a more- I only made one mod, Netherite Plus.
 I made some other mods but they had a couple hundred downloads each.
 So I ended up taking Netherite Plus and a lot of the stuff was very Mixin-heavy.
 Then I started geting involved in toolchain.
 So like de-hardcoding items so that you could have custom items, custom bows, stuff like that.
 Don't really remember what got me into it, something lke World Events that got me onto Pick and Yarn at the same time.
 And once Quilt happened  I was like, I want to join Quilt and that's what happneded

 **Octal**: Before I joined Quilt, I was just thinking of learning how to mod stuff which is not really much.
-I started a couple projects before I joined the ??.
-Mainly I'm working with ??Boy from Geyser, making an addon to Geyser that people on Bedrock use to join modded servers.
+I started a couple projects before I joined the ~~??~~.
+Mainly I'm working with ~~**??Boy**~~ from Geyser, making an addon to Geyser that people on Bedrock use to join modded servers.

 **Alizée**: I'm personally new to the Minecraft community.
 Before that I was working on the Python Discord server.
 I had some fun there, but for some reason it stopped, so I decided to move and I found Quilt.
 And this is a fun time.